 Is there a better way to recharge the batteries than taking a dip in fresh water?
 You don’t need plastic slides and chlorine when you have the gorgeous Thames.
 The Cotswold Water Park is a firm favourite for wild swimming followed by Lechlade River Park, Hurley Island and Cheese Wharf.
 Go for a refreshing swim, test out your paddleboard skills, give wakeboarding a go or simply chill out on the lakeside beach with a book.

 6. Catch a glimpse of royal life in Windsor Castle

 If you’ve ever fancied getting a glimpse inside the world’s largest occupied castle, now’s your chance.
 Windsor Castle is over 900 years old, and if the walls could talk they’d have some fascinating stories to share.
-The castle is spectacular and has a whopping 1,000 rooms, 300 fireplaces and magnificent gardens.
+The castle has a whopping 1,000 rooms, 300 fireplaces and perfectly manicured gardens.
 It’s also said to be one of the most haunted places in England with countless ghost stories that’ll make your hairs stand on end.
 Rumour has it Windsor is Queen Elizabeth’s II favourite weekend digs.
 Keep an eye out for the royal flag – if it’s up you know the Queen is home!

 7. Step back in time in Bampton

-8. Explore quintessential English villages
+8. Explore quintessentially English villages